 Fragomen operates one of the largest corporate immigration practices globally.
 Its I-485 work is primarily embedded within multinational enterprise mobility programs, typically for large employers managing multiple simultaneous filings.

-Berry Appleman and Leiden (BAL) provides global mobility and compliance services for enterprise clients, including adjustment of status filings within employer-sponsored immigration programs.
+Berry Appleman and Leiden (BAL) provides global mobility and compliance services for enterprise clients, including adjustment-of-status filings within employer-sponsored immigration programs.

 Murthy Law Firm handles employment-based and family-based I-485 filings for individual applicants and small to mid-sized employers, with a focus on H-1B and employment-based green card cases.